pwhiting/scriptures/README.md

 unzip s.zip
 ```

-The file is approximately 450 MB, so please be patient.
+The file is approximately 450 MB.

 ## Running Searches